yujunz/gitlab.com-runbooks/howto/ci-project-namespace-check.md

 ## Symptoms

-Many jobs are being triggered from the same project, such as bitcoin mining to give an example.
+When many jobs are being triggered from the same project.

 ## Possible checks